 (4)(a) The Oregon Department of Education will develop and publish meal reimbursement rates for the Expanded Income Eligibility Group Reimbursement Program each year.

-(b) The department will base its meal reimbursement rates on the average of the applicable standard per‑meal reimbursement rates and the higher severe need per-meal reimbursement rates published by the United States Department of Agriculture for free meals served through the National School Lunch and School Breakfast Programs.
+(b) The department will base its meal reimbursement rates on:

+(A) The free reimbursement rate established by the United States Department of Agriculture for reimbursable meals; and

+(B) Any amounts otherwise reimbursed or paid by state, federal or other sources.

 (c) The maximum meal reimbursement provided through the Expanded Income Eligibility Group Reimbursement program may not exceed the annual meal reimbursement rates published by the department.

-(5) As a condition of participating in the Expanded Income Eligibility Group Reimbursement Program, eligible schools and districts must serve breakfast and lunch to all eligible students at no charge.
+(5) As a condition of participating in the Expanded Income Eligibility Group Reimbursement Program, eligible schools and districts must serve available breakfast and lunch to all eligible students at no charge.

 (6) The Oregon Department of Education will develop and publish a confidential household income application for the Expanded Income Eligibility Group Reimbursement Program.